mauriziodapor/POLARe/README.md

 The results (DESCS for both spin-polarized and spin-unpolarized beams, S, T and U parameters, atomic density, and cumulative probability) are stored in the RESULTS folder and displayed graphically in the FIGURES folder.

-Comparisons of selected POLARe calculations of the DESCS of spin-unpolarized electron beams (atomic numbers: 18, 29, 36, and 79; electron energies: 1keV and 4keV) with the calculations of Riley et al [M.E.
+Comparisons of selected POLARe calculations of the DESCS of spin-unpolarized electron beams (atomic numbers: 18, 29, 36, and 79; electron energies: 1keV and 4keV) with the calculations of Riley et al. [M.E.
 Riley, J. MacCallum, and F. Biggs, Atomic Data and Nuclear Data Tables 15, 443 (1975)] can be found in the COMPARISONS folder.

 Details on POLARe (theory and numerical approach) can be found in the book: